MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-tables.md

 :::image type="content" source="media/power-bi-visualization-tables/power-bi-table-format-updates.png" alt-text="Screenshot that shows the table with updated format settings for text size, color, and wrapping, gridline color, and background shading." border="false":::

 You can format tables in other ways to complement your configuration options and settings.
-In the next section, we review how to apply *conditional formatting*.
+In the next section, we explore how to apply conditional formatting.

 ## Use conditional formats

 You can add conditional formatting for subtotals and totals in tables.
 Power BI can apply conditional formatting for totals values to any field in the **Columns** section of the **Visualizations** pane.
-Use the **Apply settings to** options to specify which table values should receive the conditional formatting.
+Use the **Apply settings to** options to specify which table values should use the conditional formatting.

 You specify the thresholds or ranges for the conditional formatting rules.
 For matrices, any **Values** options refer to the lowest visible level of the matrix hierarchy.